ModìLite is the ECHOLASER Therapy for treating neck lesions, namely benign thyroid nodules.

 Professor Bruno Raggiunti

-Director of Endocrinology Department, San Liberatore Hospital (Atri) – Italy
+Endocrinology Department Director, San Liberatore Hospital (Atri) – Italy

 Teresa Rago, MD

-Assistant Professor of Endocrinology Department, Cisanello Hospital (Pisa) – Italy
+Head physician of the Endocrinology Department, Cisanello Hospital (Pisa) – Italy

 Multicentric Randomized Controlled Study of Percutaneous Laser Ablation Versus Follow Up in Benign Thyroid Nodules.
 Long Term Results